Best young Germany players

 After Das Reboot, Germany have turned into a powerhouse of youth development which has culminated in great success at senior and youth level.
-Here are reports on some of their up-and-coming players.
+Here are reports on some of their emerging generation.
 Each cover their backgrounds, styles, strengths and weaknesses.

 Lukas Nmecha has always had pedigree.
 Once a Manchester City youth product and Under-19 Euro winner with England, then a loanee with Preston North End, Wolfsburg, and Middlesbrough it took a little while for his career to kick into gear until a strong loan spell with Anderlecht.
 Liking what they saw again, Wolfsburg decided to bring him back to Germany, signing him permanently in the summer of 2021.

 He’s blown hot and cold since returning to Germany, impressing in spells and scoring some good goals for an inconsistent Wolfsburg side.